mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_MIX/ADC/ADC_SingleConversion_TriggerSW_IT/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a ADC peripheral to perform a single ADC conversion of a channel, at each software start; Example using programming model: interrupt
-(for programming models polling or DMA transfer, refer to other examples);
-This example is based on the STM32F0xx ADC HAL & LL API (LL API used for performance improvement).
+How to use the ADC to perform a single ADC channel conversion at each software start.
+This example uses the interrupt programming model (for polling and DMA programming models, please refer to other examples).
+It is based on the STM32F0xx ADC HAL and LL API.
+The LL API is used for performance improvement.

 Example configuration:
 ADC is configured to convert a single channel, in single conversion mode,